clarkgrubb/home/README.rst

 subdirectory       os         description
 =================  =========  =================================================================================
 Articles           all        PDFs; link to ``~/Dropbox/Articles``.
-Bin                all        Put first in PATH; a place to install executables without admin privilege.
+Bin                all        Put first in ``PATH``; a place to install executables without admin privilege.
 <Company>          all        Work
 Env                all        ``virtualenv`` and ``rbenv`` environments.
 Etc                all        ``~/Etc/UnicodeData.txt``
 Lang               all        Subdirectories by programming language; code under version control is in ``Src``.
-Man                all        Put first in MANPATH; a place to install man pages w/o admin privilege Pictures           mac/win    Delete and link to ``~/Dropbox/Pictures``.
+Man                all        Put first in ``MANPATH``; a place to install man pages w/o admin privilege Pictures           mac/win    Delete and link to ``~/Dropbox/Pictures``.
 On Windows make
                               ``~/Pictures/Pictures`` a shortcut to ``~/Dropbox/Pictures``.
 Shared             all        Share with guest virtual machines.